-{It is worth mentioning that, taking a resource theoretic perspective to the question, one may reconcile the results of Ref.~\cite{castro2018dynamics} with the ones presented in this paper -- the difference merely lies in which kind of restrictions one wishes to impose in the set of allowed operations.
-A simple analogy to this may be drawn from entanglement theory \cite{horodecki2009quantum}: on the one hand, one can consider LO operations (local operations without communication), and on the other, LOCC operations (local operations with classical communication).
+{It is worth mentioning that, taking a resource theoretic perspective, one may reconcile the results of Ref.~\cite{castro2018dynamics} with the ones presented in this paper---the difference merely lies in which kind of restrictions one wishes to impose in the set of allowed operations.
+A loose analogy to this may be drawn from entanglement theory \cite{horodecki2009quantum}: on the one hand, one can consider LO operations (local operations without communication), and on the other, one can consider LOCC operations (local operations with classical communication).
 Entanglement theory under LO operations is not a trivial one, since these operations allow for interesting manipulations of resources such as entanglement concentration within the pure states set.
 However, it is also known that LO is a much more restrictive set of operations than LOCC, and if one was to consider entanglement theory under LOCC operations, a broader scope of possibilities flourishes, such as the distillation of entanglement from mixed states.
-Coming back to the question of pertinence to this manuscript, we can view the results of Ref.~\cite{castro2018dynamics} as a non-trivial but yet restricted set of the types of transformations (and dynamics) that objects may undergo (the analogue of LO).
+Coming back to the question of pertinence to this manuscript, we can view the results of Ref.~\cite{castro2018dynamics} as a non-trivial but restricted set of the types of transformations (and dynamics) that objects may undergo (the analogue of LO).
 Meanwhile, a more detailed control of the physics of the objects may lead to more general dynamics, as we present here (the analogue of LOCC), where more powerful tasks can be performed.}

-\section{Channel dynamics}
+\section{Channel Dynamics}

-{Let us recall the basics of the mathematical formalism, popular in the field, that Ref.~\cite{castro2018dynamics} applies.
-This formalism is that of higher-order processes, and models} dynamics as being a particular class of linear maps from the set of `the objects being transformed' to itself.
-In the case where the objects being evolved are channels, the C-maps are represented by this particular `clamp'-shaped transformation $\mathcal{A}$: \beq \quad , \eeq where $A$, $B$, $C$, and $D$ are quantum systems.
+{Let us recall the basics of the mathematical formalism of higher-order processes that is popular in the field.
+This formalism models} dynamics as being a particular class of linear maps from the set of `the objects being transformed' to itself.
+In the case where the objects being evolved are channels, the C-maps are represented by this particular `clamp'-shaped transformation $\mathcal{A}$: \beq \quad , \eeq {where} $A$, $B$, $C$, and $D$ are quantum systems.